What Are Pollinators?

 The land would have the vegetation and the animals and insects necessary for our survival!

-They do a much better job of getting rid of aphids and they enjoy a hearty meal.
+They do a much better job of getting rid of aphids and they enjoy a healthy meal.

 Pollinators And Flowers Have A Sex Life!